 There are many reasons why swimming can be the most challenging part of the event.
-You can't pull over for a break in the middle of open water, for example.
-Another reason for the difficulties is that of the three events, swimming tends to be the sport people are less experienced in.
+You can’t pull over for a break in the middle of open water, for example.
+Another reason for the difficulties is that of the three events, swimming tends to be the sports people are less experienced in.

 Unless you’re already a pro swimmer, it can be a good idea to focus on developing your swimming form during training.
 That can mean signing up for swimming lessons or at the very least, hopping in the pool with an experienced swimmer who can give you pointers on improving your form and endurance in the water.